 ZUCCHINI

 Zucchini is in the squash family and is usually a very prolific garden plant.
-Most people are probably familiar with the regular, long green zucchini that they sell at most grocery stores.
-That is the same zucchini that most people grown in their gardens.
+Most people are probably familiar with the regular, long green zucchini that they sell at grocery stores.
 There are other types of zucchini though, including one that is yellow.
 Zucchini has a very mild flavor on it’s own and easily softens when cooking.
+Zucchini can be enjoyed raw, but I most often see it sautéed, roasted or mixed into baked goods like zucchini bread.
+To me, zucchini tastes best when it’s been cooked until it’s starting to caramelize and brown.
+This cooking method brings out such amazing flavors and is great for adding to stir fry, pasta, salad, tacos and more!

 Leave a Reply